T-bMighty/Arch-homelab/README.md

 ---

 # Arch-homelab
 !warning! this is my first script and can most likely be improved.
 It works for me currently and I wanted to share it.

+!UPDATE!
+Removed Automatic1111.
+Go to their homepage for instructions.
+Pyenv is still set up for you, so you get to skip a few steps.

 Bash script to install various homelab programs.
 I found arch(garuda) to be the most stable and out performed windows.